 Per Night: BB

-Over the water at the end of a small walkway lined with local houses.
-Small stylish guesthouse of just two a/c rooms with bathroom and a restaurant/cafe (not always open) and terrace area.
+Over the water at the end of a small walkway lined with local houses, this long running guesthouse comprises just two a/c rooms with bathroom, alongside a restaurant/cafe (not always open) and nice terrace area.
+Very relaxing and away from it.
+Friendly host (Air), can organise local trips to Wai Chek Beach.

-Chek Bae is located over on the other side of the bay.
+The village of Chek Bae, also spelt on signs as Jek Bae, is located over on the other side of the bay to Salak Phet.

-Home to a handful of older resorts that cater to the Thai weekenders at Rommai Chailay, Ban Mae Resort and Karang Bay View, it is also, in stark contrast, the location for Parama Resort.
+Home to a handful of older resorts that cater to the Thai weekenders at Rommai Chailay, Ban Mae Resort (1,300bt a night) and Honeymoon Beach, it is also, in stark contrast, the location for Parama Resort.

 Parama Resort